mangal-interactions/mangal/mangal.md

 for the way common species interact.
 This suggests that in this system, network dissimilarity over space is primarily driven by species turnover.
-The ease to gather both raw interaction data and associated meta-data make producing this analysis extremely straigthforward.
+The ease to gather both raw interaction data and associated meta-data make producing this analysis extremely straightforward.

-## Spatial visualisation of networks
+## Spatial visualization of networks

-@bascompte_disentangling_2009 proposes an interesting visualisation for spatialized networks, in which each species is laid out on a map at the center of mass of its area of occurence; interactions are then drawn between species, to show how species distribution determines biotic interactions.
+@bascompte_disentangling_2009 uses an interesting visualization for spatialized networks, in which each species is laid out on a map at the center of mass of its distribution; interactions are then drawn between species to show how species distribution determines biotic interactions.
 In this final use case, we propose to reproduce a similar figure, using the `RgoogleMaps` package.